 Mr Gerald Arita Nyaoma, Director, Bank Supervision Department, joined the Bank in August 1988.
 He holds an M. Phil.
 (Econ.) degree from the University of Cambridge, UK, and BA (Economics) from the University of Nairobi.
 Mr Nyaoma is a Certified Public Accountant (CPAK), a Certified Public Secretary (CPSK) and an Associate of the Kenya Institute of Bankers (AKIB).
 He previously worked in various departments at the Bank including, Financial Markets, Banking Services, Internal Audit, amongst others.
 He serves on the Board of the SACCO Societies Regulatory Authority as an Alternate Member to the Governor.

-Acting Director, Financial Markets Department
+Director, Financial Markets Department

 Mr Paul K. Wanyagi